 Global social media ad spend is predicted to grow 20% in 2019 to reach US$84 billion and according to the data, social media will account for 13% of total global ad spend, ranked 3rd behind TV and paid search (Zenith Oct 2019).
 That 20% would represent US$16.8 billion.

-Zenith expect the bulk of that US$16.8 billion to come from SME’s using paid search and social platforms for their targeting and localisation capabilities, automated tools like Ad Manager Dashboard said to drive business objectives and the ability to pair data directly to their website and online consumer behaviour.
+Zenith expects the bulk of that US$16.8 billion to come from SME’s using paid search and social platforms for their targeting and localisation capabilities, automated tools like Ad Manager Dashboard said to drive business objectives, and the ability to pair data directly to their website and online consumer behaviour.

 Of 140 million businesses, the top 100 advertisers by ad spend only account for 20% of their revenue!
 This would suggest the businesses with the big budgets are using their budgets on other platforms, other online content initiatives or in other marketing channels entirely – perhaps even the real world!
 The observation does however support Zenith’s theory that the surge in social media ad spend is a direct result of ad investment by SME’s.
 That’s all good if they all know what they’re doing.